 While it might seem like a simple feature, it’s a great way to ensure backwards compatibility for those users who are still comfortable with the previous user experience and way of working

 If you enable this option, you will be able to have the full back-end Divi builder experience again.
 If you’re on Gutenberg, this would have not been possible.

 The old back-end uses the new wireframe view, but you can still go further back and experience the true classic Divi backend experience.

 Going to Divi > Builder > Advanced, there’s the “Enable The Latest Divi Experience” option.
 If you really love the classic Divi backend editor, you’re going to want this option set to disabled.

 Pretty neat!
 Particularly for those who are happy to work in the ways they are used to.

 The above is the same page we saw earlier, only this time it's using the classic editor and the classic Divi back-end editor.

-You’re missing some of the latest features this way, however, but if you click on the Build On The Front End button, you’ll be able to use the newer wireframe mode.
-This is Divi’s modern backend editor, along with the new visual page builder.
+You’re missing some of the latest features this way.
+However, but if you click on the Build On The Front End button, you’ll be able to use the newer wireframe mode.

 Divi Theme Builder